regits2501/xwiz-server/README.md

 })
 ```
-The `redirection_url` is now different then the page url then one from which we are making the request.
+The `redirection_url` is now different then the page url from which we are making the request.
 Also we have `new_window` where we specify the window/popUp features where `redirection_url` will land .
 Making this more of a website use case.
 The `new_window` object contains two properties, `name` and `features`, they act the same as `windowName` and `windowFeatures` in [window.open()](https://developer.mozilla.org/en-US/docs/Web/API/Window/open).
 Note `o.window` reference to newly opened window / popUp instead of `o.redirection`.

 _**browser(different page):**_